-- 1. The rules for the conduct of Trinity College examinations are detailed in the Instructions to Candidates distributed to students prior to the examinations.
+- 1. The rules for the conduct of examinations are detailed in the school handbook.
 Sitting this examination implies that you agree to abide by these rules. - 2.
-Write your answers in this Question/Answer Booklet. - 3.
-You must be careful to confine your response to the specific question asked and to follow any instructions that are specified to a particular question. - 4.
+Write your answers in this Question/Answer Booklet. - You must be careful to confine your response to the specific question asked and to follow any instructions that are specified to a particular question. - 4.
 Spare pages are included at the end of this booklet.
 They can be used for planning your responses and/or as additional space if required to continue an answer. - Planning: If you use the spare pages for planning, indicate this clearly at the top of the page. - Continuing an answer: If you need to use the space to continue an answer, indicate in the original answer space where the answer is continued, i.e. give the page number.
 Fill in the number of the question that you are continuing to answer at the top of the page. - 5.
 Show all your working clearly.
 Your working should be in sufficient detail to allow your answers to be checked readily and for marks to be awarded for reasoning.
 Incorrect answers given without supporting reasoning cannot be allocated any marks.
 For any question or part question worth more than two marks, valid working or justification is required to receive full marks.
 If you repeat any question, ensure that you cancel the answer you do not wish to have marked. - 6.
-It is recommended that you do not use pencil, except in diagrams. - 7.
-The Formula Sheet is not to be handed in with your Question/Answer Booklet.
+It is recommended that you do not use pencil, except in diagrams. - The Formula Sheet is not to be handed in with your Question/Booklet.